Gratz v. Bollinger: Issue of standing

-Opinion of the court

 Chief Justice Rehnquist delivered the opinion of the court.
 The court's majority found that Gratz and co-plaintiff Hamacher had standing to seek declaratory and injunctive relief, relying on Northeastern Fla.
 Chapter, Associated Gen. Contractors of America v.
 Jacksonville, 508 U.S. 656 (1993).
 Here the "injury in fact" necessary to establish standing in the case was the denial of equal treatment resulting from the imposition of the barrier, and not in the ultimate inability to obtain the benefit.

+Opinion of the Court

 The court held that because the university’s use of race in its current freshman admissions policy was not narrowly tailored to achieve the respondents' asserted interest in diversity, the policy violated the Equal Protection Clause.

 Dissent

 Justices Stevens, Souter, and Ginsburg dissented.
 Ginsburg wrote that "government decisionmakers may properly distinguish between policies of exclusion and inclusion...Actions designed to burden groups long denied full citizenship stature are not sensibly ranked with measures taken to hasten the day when entrenched discrimination and its after effects have been extirpated."